Tomas-Kaiser/articles/articles/what-is-nodejs.md

 - `fs.readFiles()` for working with the files system
 - `http.createServer()` for listening to requests in a given port

 To sum up, the Node is a program that includes a JS engine plus some additional modules that give us capabilities, not available inside browsers.
 Both Chrome browser and Node share the same JS engine but they provide different runtime environments for JavaScript.
-Saying that Node is neither not a programming language nor a framework.
+Saying that Node is neither a programming language nor a framework.
 It is a purely runtime environment where we can run a JavasCript code.

 Happy Coding!